 Conclusion: The hotel’s official flower may be the pink rose, but I give the Langham Place, New York a white orchid seal of approval.

-Thirty minutes later, as we were standing on the 46th floor of the Trump Soho, looking out over the surround-sound views of New York and the Hudson River, she said, “Now you have.
+Thirty minutes later, as we were standing on the 46th floor of the Dominick, looking out over the surround-sound views of New York and the Hudson River, she said, “Now you have.
 It’s there!”

 Located in Lower Manhattan, South of Houston Street, Soho has evolved from a gritty neighbourhood filled with artists’ lofts and galleries (arguably it’s most exciting time) to a hip happening district with chic shops and a lingering art-loving vibe.